 Redeeming points for a short flight in Qantas 737 domestic business class isn’t for everyone.
 But, with the Boeing 737 making up over half of all planes that Qantas currently operates on domestic (and trans-Tasman) routes, there are many scenarios where using points or miles for a business class award seat on the Qantas 737 might make sense.
 If you’re curious to know what it’s like to fly up the pointy end of a Qantas Boeing 737 aircraft, read on for a detailed overview of this service, plus find out everything you need to know about redeeming points for it.

 Qantas domestic business class pre-departure experience

 Before you commence your journey in Qantas domestic business class, you can expect to enjoy benefits at the airport that will help you travel in comfort.
 Once you arrive, you’ll be able to access priority security screening at selected checkpoints, plus you’ll score an additional luggage allowance of two 32kg bags (double the economy class entitlement).

 Once you’re through security, you may then have access to the Qantas Business Lounge.
 Qantas Business Lounges are located in five capital cities – Sydney, Melbourne, Brisbane, Perth and Canberra, and are accessible to business class passengers, Platinum and above Qantas Frequent Flyer members, and their OneWorld equivalents.

-If no Qantas Lounge is available, you’ll be able to access the Qantas Club (also accessible to Qantas Club members, Gold Frequent Flyers and OneWorld equivalent status holders), which are located in other capital cities, and at a range of regional airports.
+If no Qantas Business Lounge is available, you’ll be able to access the Qantas Club (accessible to Qantas Club members, Gold Frequent Flyers and OneWorld equivalent status holders), which are located in other capital cities, and at a range of regional airports.
 We list out all of the Domestic Qantas Business Lounges here.